alirezarezaeikalat/mit-6.042/readMe.txt

         - Each girl has her own ranked list of all the boys

     The goal is to find a perfect matching without rogue couples.

+    -- Small example:

+    C,B,E,A,D     boy 1           girl A   3,5,2,1,4
+    A,B,E,C,D     boy 2           girl B   5,2,1,4,3
+    D,C,B,A,E     boy 3           girl C   4,3,5,1,2
+    A,C,D,B,E     boy 4           girl D   1,2,3,4,5
+    A,B,D,E,C     boy 5           girl E   2,3,4,1,5

+    greedy algorithm:

+            boy 1 -> girl C
+            boy 2 -> girl A
+            boy 3 -> girl D
+            boy 4 -> girl B    (boy 4 -> girl C is rogue couple) The greedy algorithm does not work boy 5 -> girl E

+    -- Mating algorithm--:

+        - It takes place over several days
+        - In the morning each girl comes to the balcony
+        - Each boy go to the balcony of his favorite girl that has not been crossed out (If the boy has no girl in the list, that's done)
+        - In the afternoon, the girls who have at least one suitors, looks all the suitors, pick the favorite and says come back tomorrow maybe I marry you
+        - all other boys cross the girl out of their lists
+        - In the night every boy who heard no, cross the girl out of their list
+        - The one who heard maybe I marry you, goes to the same girl's balcony
+        - If we ever encounter the day, where every girl has one suitor, we will stop the algorithm.

+        girls       Day 1       Day 2       Day 3       Day 4
+        A           2,4,5       5           5           5
+        B           -           2           2, 1        2
+        C           1           1,4         4           4
+        D           3           3           3           3
+        E           -           -           -           1

+                                --Cross off--
+        Boys
+        1                       C           B
+        2           A
+        3
+        4           A
+        5

+        -- Proof that it always create stable matching

+            We need to show:

+                a.
+The algorithm terminates (& quick)
+                b.
+Every one gets married
+                c.
+No rouge couple
+                d.
+Fairness (Is it good for boys or girls)

+            -- Proof of a (The algorithm will be terminate in <= N^2 + 1):

+                Thm 1: TMA terminates in <= N^2 + 1 days

+                proof by contradiction:
+                    Suppose TMA does not terminate in N^2+1

+                    Claim: if we don't terminate on a day, then some boy crosses a girl of his list.
+So, each day at least one girl will be crossed out of the list.

+                        N list with N names on them => <= N^2 crossed out so that is the contradiction

+            -- proof of b:
+                let p (invariant) = "If a girl G ever rejected a boy B, then G has a suitor who she prefers to B"

+                Lemma 1: P is an invariant for TML

+                proof by induction:

+                    Base case: day 0, no one is rejected yet, so it is true

+                    Induction step: Assume P holds at day of d

+                        Case 1: G reject B at day d+1, Then there was someone better => P it true at d+1 Cast 2: G reject B before d+1, G had a better suitor at day d =>

+                Thm 2: Everyone is married in TMA:

+                    Proof by contradiction: We assume that some boy B is not married.

+                    This means B was rejected by every girl, By lemma 1, it means every girl has a better suitor.
+That means every girl is married.
+                    That means every boy got married.
+So, it is contradiction.

+            -- proof of c: